 So, what is the vulva?

 As a Mooncup advisor and practising nurse specialist in Sexual and Reproductive Health, vulval and vaginal health is paramount.
-Awareness of normal anatomy and recognising changes can be a tricky business as the complexity of the vulval map can be a little confusing!
+Awareness of your anatomy and recognising changes can be a tricky business as the complexity of the vulval map can be a little confusing!

 Often the term vulva provokes uncertainty, and the word vagina is commonly used as a general overarching name for female genitalia.